 - Fittings (Faucets and Valves)

-How to Care for Kitchen Sink and Drain
+How to Care for the Kitchen Sink and Drain

-Minor clogs can easily be removed by using a plunger.
+- Use a Plunger to Remove Clogs: Minor clogs can easily be removed by using a plunger.
 It is a rubber suction cap attached to a long wooden handle.
 Cover the drain completely with the cap and push down several times.
 The forced gusts of air will push down the jam inside the pipe.
-If the sink has double drain, seal the other one to avoid splashing water all over the place.
+If the sink has a double drain, seal the other one to avoid splashing water all over the place.

 The Cheapest Way to Unblock Clogged Pipes